 5 Charter a Fishing Boat

 The Atlantic coast has ample opportunities for ocean game fishing, and the Chesapeake Bay is the perfect place for sport fishing, as well.
 Rockfish is the Maryland State Fish and a local favorite (known elsewhere as striped bass), but you'll also be able to catch Bluefish, Croaker, Trout, and a host of other species.
-Whatever you're after, Charter companies like the Upper Bay Charter Captains Association and the services at the Chesapeake Beach Resort & Spa can “hook” you up!
+Whatever you're after, Charter companies like the Upper Bay Charter Captains Association.

 More about Rod N' Reel Resort